Jib Cranes at a Glance

 There are many options for lifting equipment to help operators do their job safer and more efficient.
 Commonly seen in many different industries and operations, jib cranes are a flexible lifting option.
 Jib cranes can make an underused area of your facility into a productive work cell or compliment an existing overhead crane.
 These cranes can provide lifting and handling capabilities within a machine area, assembly station, or in loading and unloading areas.
 In this post, we’re talking about jib cranes, the different configurations available, and how they are used in many different operations.

-What is a Jib Crane?
+What Is a Jib Crane?

 A jib crane is an overhead crane that adds lifting and handling capabilities nearly anywhere in your production facility.
 It is unique because it can complement new or existing production areas unlike a traditional overhead bridge crane, monorail or enclosed rail crane.